Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 ---

-**⚠️ IMPORTANT: Day 6 starts Friday at 18:00 Server Time - NOT Saturday!**

 Saturday is **Day 6: Enemy Buster** - the PvP combat finale of Alliance Duel!
-Unlike previous resource management days, this day rewards direct combat.
-However, you can still score points even without fighting through the reinforcement strategy!
+This day starts at **0:00 Server Time on Saturday**, running through the end of the event.
+Unlike previous resource management days, this day rewards direct combat and smart looting strategy!

 ## What Gives Points on Day 6